Case Details

 How Did the Court Analyse the Issues?

-The court began by restating the overarching approach to will construction: the overriding aim is to seek and give effect to the testator’s intention as expressed in the will.
-That intention must be derived predominantly from the wording of the will itself, though surrounding circumstances at the time of execution may be considered where relevant.
-The court also emphasised that where a strict literal reading would produce an effect clearly out of sync with the testator’s general intention derived from the will as a whole, a more purposive interpretation should be adopted.
+The court began by outlining the principles governing the construction of wills, as summarized by the Court of Appeal in Foo Jee Seng and others v Foo Jhee Tuang and another [2012] 4 SLR 339.
+The overriding aim is to give effect to the testator's intention as expressed in the wording of the will, although the surrounding circumstances may also be considered.
+Where a strict literal construction would lead to an effect that is clearly out of sync with the testator's overall intention, a more purposive interpretation should be adopted.

 What Was the Outcome?